davemargraf/laod_file_scripts/README.md

 # load_file_scripts

-Batch load multiple RDS project file
+Batch load multiple RDS project files.

 The [load_rds.R](https://github.com/davemargraf/load_file_scripts/blob/master/load_rds.R) script will load all the RDS files saved in a `/rds` subdirectory of an *R* project to the project environment.